ADA/Reasonable Accommodations for Students with Disabilities

 4. In the case of students requesting accommodation for the Clinical Performance in Nursing Examination (CPNE®), the documentation must address the student’s ability to safely care for adult and pediatric patients in the acute care setting.

 5. Documentation may be scanned as a PDF and sent as part of the online accommodation request process.
-It may also be sent as an attachment through the My Message Center to Disability/ADA Services or may be sent separately by mail to the Disability Services Coordinator, Excelsior College, 7 Columbia Circle, Albany, New York 12203-5159.
-Documentation may also be submitted as a scanned PDF via email to ACS@excelsior.edu.
+It may also be sent as an attachment through the My Message Center to Disability/ADA Services or may be sent separately by mail to the Executive Director of Student Accessibility, Excelsior College, 7 Columbia Circle, Albany, New York 12203-5159.
+Documentation may also be submitted as a scanned PDF via email toACS@excelsior.edu.

-6. Hard copy submissions and requests in alternate format, should be submitted directly to the Disability Services Coordinator, Excelsior College, 7 Columbia Circle, Albany, New York 12203-5159.
+6. Hard copy submissions and requests in alternate format, should be submitted directly to the Executive Director of Student Accessibility, Excelsior College, 7 Columbia Circle, Albany, New York 12203-5159.
 Documentation and accommodation request forms may not be submitted by fax.

-7. Accommodation requests will not be reviewed until the online request form and documentation are available to the disability services coordinator and the intake interview is conducted.
-The accommodation process is an interactive process so student input is expected and required.
-Each request is reviewed on a case by case basis.
+7. Accommodation requests will not be reviewed until the online request form and documentation are available to the Accessibility Services Coordinator and the intake interview has been conducted.
+The accommodation process is an interactive process, so student input is expected and required.
+Each request is reviewed on a case-by-case basis.
 Requests for accommodation are processed as they become complete.
-Intake interviews and third party documentation are only required for first time accommodation requests.
+Intake interviews and third-party documentation are only required for first-time accommodation requests.

-8. The disability services coordinator will review the request and work with faculty and staff as appropriate.
-The student will be notified in writing through the My Message Center, by correspondence, or by accessible format which generates a durable, confidential record where appropriate, regarding the outcome of the request.
+8. The Executive Director of Student Accessibility or the Accessibility Services Coordinator will review the request and work with faculty and staff as appropriate.
+Students will be notified in writing through My Message Center, by correspondence, or by an alternative accessible format which generates a durable, confidential record where appropriate, regarding the outcome of the request.
 When third party documentation is submitted, Excelsior College reserves the right to verify the credentials of the qualified professionals and the authenticity of the documentation.

-9. Each student who is offered an accommodation is required to affirmatively indicate his/her acceptance of the accommodation offered by responding to Disability/ADA Services through the My Message Center or emailing ACS@excelsior.edu.
+9. Each student who is offered an accommodation is required to affirmatively indicate their acceptance of the accommodation offered by responding to Accessibility/ADA Services through the My Message Center or emailing ACS@excelsior.edu.
 Directions for this required response are contained in each official accommodation letter.
+Please note, students should apply for accommodations at least 3 weeks (15 business days) prior to the course term or examination date for which they are sought.

-11. When requests are not granted by the college, specific reasons for such decisions shall be clearly articulated in writing and shall specifically inform the student regarding any additional information the college needs to further support the student’s request.
+11. When requests are not granted by the College, specific reasons for such decisions will be clearly articulated in writing and will specifically inform the student regarding any additional information the College may need to further support the student’s request.

-12. In the event a student’s accommodation request is denied or the student finds the accommodation offered unacceptable, such student may submit a written appeal to the ADA Review Board (“Board”) composed of the Vice Provost of Academic Affairs, the Ombudsperson and the Associate Ombudsperson for consideration and determination.
-Such written appeal should be made within 45 days of notice of denial of accommodation request and should be directed to ECProvost@excelsior.edu.
+12. In the event a student’s accommodation request is denied or the student finds the accommodation offered inadequate, such student may submit a written appeal to the ADA Review Board (“Board”) composed of the Associate vice president for Student Success, and the Provost, for consideration and determination.
+Such written appeal must be made within 45 days of notice of denial of accommodation request and should be directed to ECProvost@excelsior.edu.
 The student may request a conference with the Board, or the Board’s designee, to discuss the appeal.
-The student may be assisted during such conference by an attorney, other appropriate professional with knowledge of the student’s disability, functional limitation(s) and/or the availability of appropriate accommodations and/or a family member or caregiver of the student.
+The student may be assisted during such conference by a representative of their choosing.
 The ADA Review Board shall provide the student with a written copy of their determination within 45 calendar days of the date of receipt of the written appeal.

-This information is gathered through a telephone interview between the student and the disability services coordinator.
-This is the student’s narrative of his/her experience of disability, barriers faced and effective/ineffective accommodations.
-It presumes honesty, self awareness and accuracy on the part of the student.
+This information is gathered through an intake interview (via phone, video, or other accessible format that provides a durable record) between the student and the Accessibility Services Coordinator.
+This is the student’s narrative of their experience of disability, barriers faced, and effective/ineffective accommodations.
+It presumes honesty, self-awareness and accuracy on the part of the student.

-The College may also consider observation and interactions with the student when helpful to identify what he/she has experienced in terms of barriers to education (secondary documentation).
+The College may also consider observation and interactions with the student when helpful to identify what has been experienced in terms of barriers to education.

 For Excelsior College Courses

-Students who are seeking accommodation (such as extended time for examinations, etc.), should submit their request to the disability services coordinator using the Online Accommodation Request Process form, or by an alternate accessible format which generates a durable record at least 30 calendar days prior to the start date of the course.
-While the disability services coordinator will review and attempt to fulfill late requests, the delay may result in accommodations not being available at the start of the term.
+Students who are seeking accommodation (such as extended time for examinations, etc.), should submit their request to the Accessibility Services Coordinator using the Online Accommodation Request Process form, or by an alternative accessible format which generates a durable record, at least 15 business days prior to the start date of the course.
+While the Accessibility Services Coordinator will review and attempt to fulfill late requests, the delay may result in accommodations not being available at the start of the term.
 Accommodations are never retroactive.

-Students who are seeking accommodation for Excelsior College Examinations or UExcel Exams should apply for accommodation at the time they are ready to register for an exam, allowing at least 30 calendar days between exam registration and the scheduling of the examination.
+Students who are seeking accommodation for UExcel Exams or practice exams should apply for accommodation allowing at least 15 business days between exam registration and the scheduling of the examination or the anticipated date of first access to the practice exam.

-For Alternate Format of Required Texts for Excelsior College Courses, Excelsior College® Examinations or UExcel® Exams
+For Alternate Format of Required Texts for Excelsior College Courses or UExcel® Exams

 For the Clinical Performance in Nursing Examination (CPNE®) or CPNE Skills Workshop

-Students seeking accommodation for the CPNE may request it as soon as they are scheduled for the examination but no later than 30 calendar days prior to the scheduled date of the CPNE.
+Students seeking accommodation for the CPNE may request it as soon as they are scheduled for the examination but no later than 30 calendar days prior to the scheduled date.
 Students should not apply for CPNE accommodations before they have submitted their CPNE application to the School of Nursing.
 Students should apply for accommodations for the CPNE® Skills Workshop at the time that they register for the workshop.
-While the disability services coordinator will review and attempt to fulfill late requests, the nature of the request may result in accommodations not being available for the scheduled date.
-All requests for accommodation and documentation must be received by the disability services coordinator at least seven days prior to the scheduled date of the CPNE in order to be processed.
+While the Accessibility Services Coordinator will review and attempt to fulfill late requests, the nature of the request may result in accommodations not being available for the scheduled date.
+All requests for accommodation and documentation must be received by the Executive Director of Student Accessibility or the Accessibility Services Coordinator at least seven days prior to the scheduled date of the CPNE in order to be processed.
 In the case of such late requests no guarantee can be made regarding the processing or approval of the requests.

 Examples of Accommodations